asift91/Manual_Migration/option2.md

-	- Copy and replace moodle folder with On-Premise moodle folder
+	- Copy and replace moodle folder with On-Premises moodle folder